Modeling and Analysis of a Coupled SIS Bi-Virus Model: The Model

-Let $B^k=[\beta_{ij}^k]$ for $k \in [2]$.
+Let $B^{(m)}=[\beta_{ij}^{(m)}]$ for $m \in [2]$.
 The spread of the two viruses across the population can be represented by a two-layer graph, where the vertices of the graph correspond to the population nodes.
-Each layer contains a set of directed edges, $E^k$, specific to virus~$k$; there exists a directed edge from agent $j$ to agent $i$ in $E^k$ if, assuming agent $j$ is infected with virus~$k$, it can directly infect agent~$i$.
-Note that there is a one-to-one correspondence between the notations $E^k$ and $B^k$ for $k \in [2]$.
-That is, $(i,j)\in E^k$ if, and only if, $[B^k]_{ji}\neq 0$.
-It is worth emphasizing that the two viruses may spread along different routes, that is, the layers corresponding to $B^1$ and $B^2$ are not necessarily the same.
-We call the layers corresponding to $B^1$ and $B^2$ as the spreading graphs of viruses 1 and 2, respectively.
+Each layer contains a set of directed edges, $E^{(m)}$, specific to virus~$k$; there exists a directed edge from agent $j$ to agent $i$ in $E^{(m)}$ if, assuming agent $j$ is infected with virus~$k$, it can directly infect agent~$i$.
+Note that there is a one-to-one correspondence between the notations $E^{(m)}$ and $B^{(m)}$ for $m \in [2]$.
+That is, $(i,j)\in E^{(m)}$ if, and only if, $[B^{(m)}]_{ji}\neq 0$.
+It is worth emphasizing that the two viruses may spread along different routes, that is, the layers corresponding to $B^{(1)}$ and $B^{(2)}$ are not necessarily the same.
+We call the layers corresponding to $B^{(1)}$ and $B^{(2)}$ as the spreading graphs of viruses 1 and 2, respectively.

-For completeness, we provide here a full description of the $4^n$-state Markov model.
-Each state of the chain, $Y_k(t)$, corresponds to a quaternary-valued string $s$ of length $n$, where $s_i=0$, $s_i=1$, $s_i=2$, or $s_i=3$ indicate that the $i$th agent is either susceptible, infected with virus 1, infected with virus 2, or infected with both viruses 1 and 2 (indicated by the number 3), respectively.
+For completeness, we provide here a full description of the $4^n$-state Markov process.
+Each state , $Y_k(t)$, corresponds to a string $s$ of length $n$, where $s_i=S$, $s_i=I^{(1)}$, $s_i=I^{(2)}$, or $s_i=I^{(1,2)}$ indicate that the $i$th agent is either susceptible, or infected with virus 1, or infected with virus 2, or infected with both viruses 1 and 2, respectively.
 The generator matrix \citep{norris1998markov}, $Q$, is defined by